Improving Brain Tumour Care surveys share your experiences and help create change

 You can be fined up to £1,000 if you don’t tell the DVLA or DVA about your brain tumour diagnosis.
 You may also be prosecuted if you’re involved in an accident caused because your tumour or the treatment you’ve received is affecting your ability to drive.

-Before you talk to the DVLA or DVA you should speak to your healthcare team about whether you’re fit to drive.
+But, you should speak to your healthcare team about whether you’re still fit to drive before you talk to the DVLA or DVA.

 What if my doctor thinks I’m currently unfit to drive?

 If a doctor says you should stop driving for three months or longer, you must voluntarily give up your licence to the DVLA or DVA.
-This is known as surrendering your licence and once you have surrendered your licence, you must stop driving.
+This is known as surrendering your licence.
+And once you have surrendered your licence, you must stop driving.

 Once you’ve informed the DVLA or DVA about your brain tumour diagnosis, they will start an enquiry into your fitness to drive.
 This involves sending a form to you and your doctor, asking about your health, your tumour, any treatment you’re receiving and any side-effects you’re experiencing.